 At Mercy, a girl occupies every role: every seat on student council, every position on a team, every club leadership role.
 Each day, our students see girls learning, growing and achieving – and take advantage of the myriad of opportunities to do the same.
 All-girls education facilitates higher academic achievement with teachers dedicated to how girls learn.
 Uninhibited, Mercy students are encouraged to be themselves and celebrate their unique interests, building deep connections and self-confidence.
 At Mercy, our students develop the skills to achieve success in college and beyond.
 Click here to view a selection of Mercy alumnae, and explore their academic achievements and career paths.

-We, the community of Mercy High School, Burlingame, a Catholic College Preparatory school sponsored by the Sisters of Mercy, educate young women of diverse religious, ethnic, social and economic backgrounds to reverence and foster the dignity of each human person; to create a community of hospitality; to lead with compassion; to strive for excellence; and to proclaim Gospel values in word and deed.
+We, the community of Mercy High School, Burlingame, a Catholic College Preparatory school sponsored by The Institute of the Sisters of Mercy of the Americas, educate young women of diverse religious, ethnic, social and economic backgrounds to reverence and foster the dignity of each human person; to create a community of hospitality; to lead with integrity and compassion; to strive for excellence; and to proclaim Gospel values in word and action.